efratkelner/DrugsWebsite/README.md

 # DrugsWebsite

-A Drugs Management System developed as part of a Cloud Computing course.
-The system provides a robust platform for managing drug inventory, prescriptions, and data storage with cloud integration.
+A Drugs Management System that provides a robust platform for managing drug inventory, prescriptions, and data storage with cloud integration.

 Project Structure: